-* For June exams, applications for GCSE courses that include coursework as part of the overall exam grade must be received by the end of the previous October; applications for IGCSE or GCSE courses without coursework must be received by the previous mid-November.
+* For summer exams, applications for IGCSE or GCSE courses must be received by the previous mid-November.

-* For June exams, applications for multiple full A level courses must be received by the previous mid-October, while applications for one full A Level, an AS only – or an A2 if the AS has already been taken – must be received by the previous end of October.
+* For summer exams, applications for full A level courses must be received by the end of the previous September, while applications for one full A Level, an AS only – or an A2 if the AS has already been taken – must be received by the end of the previous September also.

 If you have any questions regarding the above deadlines please feel free to call our student advice team.

 We generally dispatch course materials within 7 working days of receiving payment or your standing order form (if you’re paying by instalments).
-This can take slightly longer, up to two weeks, during busy periods, for example, between September and November when we receive a lot of applications.
+This can take slightly longer–up to two weeks during busy periods such as between September and November, when we receive a lot of applications.

 All our courses include dedicated tutor support via telephone and email.
 All our tutors are fully qualified experienced teachers.
 Some teach part-time in schools and so may only be available at certain times during the day.
 When your tutor first contacts you (this is usually within 3 or 4 days of you receiving the course materials) it is important to establish when would be good contact times for both of you.
 If you are studying outside the UK, for example, you might be in a different time zone, and so will need to be very clear about mutually convenient contact times.